 Which Coast Guard Vessels Contained the Most Asbestos?

-Coast Guard vessel construction followed federal shipbuilding standards that required asbestos for insulation and fireproofing from World War II through the late 1970s.
-The quantity of asbestos in any vessel is proportional to its size, the complexity of its propulsion and auxiliary systems, and its date of construction.
+Coast Guard vessel construction followed federal shipbuilding standards that required the mineral for insulation and fireproofing from World War II through the late 1970s.
+[7] The quantity of ACMs in any vessel is proportional to its size, the complexity of its propulsion and auxiliary systems, and its date of construction.
+[8]

 1. Hamilton-Class High-Endurance Cutters (378-Foot WHEC).
 The twelve Hamilton-class cutters commissioned between 1967 and 1972 were the largest Coast Guard vessels of their era and the most thoroughly asbestos-insulated.
-These 378-foot ships used steam turbine propulsion systems with two boilers, extensive steam distribution piping, and turbine enclosures—all insulated with asbestos pipe covering, asbestos block insulation, and asbestos-containing blankets and pads.
-Crew members who performed any work in the machinery spaces, fire rooms, auxiliary engine rooms, or propulsion control areas were in environments where asbestos insulation was present on virtually every overhead, pipe, and bulkhead.
-Earlier Owasco-class (255-foot) and Casco-class high-endurance cutters used the same materials in their propulsion and auxiliary systems.
+These 378-foot ships used steam turbine propulsion systems with two boilers, extensive steam distribution piping, and turbine enclosures — all insulated with ACM pipe covering, block insulation, and contaminated blankets and pads.
+Crew members who performed any work in the machinery spaces, fire rooms, auxiliary engine rooms, or propulsion control areas were in environments where toxic insulation was present on virtually every overhead, pipe, and bulkhead.
+[10] Earlier Owasco-class (255-foot) and Casco-class high-endurance cutters used the same materials in their propulsion and auxiliary systems.

 2. Buoy Tenders (Seagoing and Coastal).
 The Coast Guard operates the largest fleet of buoy tenders and aids to navigation vessels in the federal government.
-Pre-1980 seagoing buoy tenders (WAGB/WLB class) used diesel-electric or steam propulsion systems with engine rooms and boiler spaces insulated with asbestos throughout.
-These vessels also maintained and serviced large navigational buoys, some of which contained asbestos components in their lighting systems and mechanical assemblies.
-Boatswain's Mates and Machinery Technicians aboard these vessels worked in close proximity to asbestos-insulated systems during routine operations and maintenance.
+Pre-1980 seagoing buoy tenders (WAGB/WLB class) used diesel-electric or steam propulsion systems with engine rooms and boiler spaces insulated with ACMs throughout.
+These vessels also maintained and serviced large navigational buoys, some of which contained the mineral in their lighting systems and mechanical assemblies.
+Boatswain's Mates and Machinery Technicians aboard these vessels worked in close proximity to contaminated insulation systems during routine operations and maintenance.
+[1]

 4. Medium-Endurance Cutters (210-Foot and 270-Foot Classes).
-Older medium-endurance cutters—particularly the Reliance-class 210-foot vessels commissioned between 1964 and 1969—used diesel-electric propulsion with engine rooms that contained asbestos gaskets, packing, and thermal insulation.
-The galley, boiler plant for heating, and other auxiliary systems aboard these vessels also incorporated asbestos-containing materials in pre-1980 construction.
+Older medium-endurance cutters—particularly the Reliance-class 210-foot vessels commissioned between 1964 and 1969—used diesel-electric propulsion with engine rooms that contained ACM gaskets, packing, and thermal insulation.
+The galley, boiler plant for heating, and other auxiliary systems aboard these vessels also incorporated toxic materials in pre-1980 construction.
+[7]

 5. Shore Stations and District Offices.
-Beyond shipboard exposure, Coast Guard personnel stationed at shore facilities built before 1980 encountered asbestos in boiler rooms providing heat and hot water, HVAC systems with asbestos duct insulation and pipe lagging, acoustic ceiling tiles and floor tiles in older buildings, and mechanical rooms throughout district offices, air stations, and port security units.
-Personnel assigned to boiler plant operation, building maintenance, or renovation work at older facilities accumulated significant shore-based asbestos exposures that compound any shipboard exposures from prior or concurrent assignments.
+Beyond shipboard exposure, Coast Guard personnel stationed at shore facilities built before 1980 encountered the mineral in boiler rooms providing heat and hot water, HVAC systems with ACM duct insulation and pipe lagging, acoustic ceiling tiles and floor tiles in older buildings, and mechanical rooms throughout district offices, air stations, and port security units.
+Personnel assigned to boiler plant operation, building maintenance, or renovation work at older facilities accumulated significant shore-based exposures that compound any shipboard exposures from prior or concurrent assignments.
+[8]

-"Coast Guard veterans are underrepresented in asbestos litigation simply because people don't think of the Coast Guard as a military asbestos story.
+"Coast Guard veterans are underrepresented in this litigation simply because people don't think of the Coast Guard as a military exposure story.
 But these veterans served on vessels built to the same Navy specifications, in the same boiler rooms, with the same insulation.
-A Machinery Technician on a Hamilton-class cutter had the same asbestos exposure profile as a machinist's mate on a destroyer.
+A Machinery Technician on a Hamilton-class cutter had the same exposure profile as a machinist's mate on a destroyer.
 The disease doesn't know what branch you served in." — Larry Gates, Senior Advocate, Danziger & De Llano

 Which Coast Guard Ratings Faced the Highest Asbestos Risk?

-The occupational risk of asbestos exposure aboard Coast Guard vessels depended primarily on how much time a service member spent in engineering and below-deck spaces where asbestos-insulated systems were concentrated.
+The occupational risk aboard Coast Guard vessels depended primarily on how much time a service member spent in engineering and below-deck spaces where ACM-insulated systems were concentrated.
+[10]

 Machinery Technicians (MK).
-The Machinery Technician rating is responsible for operating, maintaining, and repairing all shipboard propulsion and auxiliary machinery—precisely the systems most thoroughly insulated with asbestos.
-MKs worked daily in main engine rooms, auxiliary engine rooms, and shaft alley spaces where asbestos-covered pipes, steam manifolds, turbine casings, and exhaust systems were a constant feature of the work environment.
-Repair work requiring the removal of old insulation—to access pipe flanges, valves, or machinery components—created the highest acute asbestos exposures.
-This rating carries the highest occupational asbestos risk in the Coast Guard.
+The Machinery Technician rating is responsible for operating, maintaining, and repairing all shipboard propulsion and auxiliary machinery—precisely the systems most thoroughly insulated with the mineral.
+MKs worked daily in main engine rooms, auxiliary engine rooms, and shaft alley spaces where ACM-covered pipes, steam manifolds, turbine casings, and exhaust systems were a constant feature of the work environment.
+Repair work requiring the removal of old insulation — to access pipe flanges, valves, or machinery components — created the highest acute exposures.
+[12] This rating carries the highest occupational risk in the Coast Guard.

 Damage Controlmen (DC).
 Damage Controlmen were responsible for shipboard firefighting, flooding control, and hull and equipment repair.
-DC training and work involved extensive contact with asbestos-containing materials—asbestos gloves and blankets used for firefighting, asbestos-containing deck covering used for fire resistance, and pipe insulation encountered during damage repair operations.
-DCs also performed welding and cutting operations near or on asbestos-insulated systems.
+DC training and work involved extensive contact with ACMs — contaminated gloves and blankets used for firefighting, ACM deck covering used for fire resistance, and pipe insulation encountered during damage repair operations.
+DCs also performed welding and cutting operations near or on insulated systems containing the fiber.
+[1]

 Electrician's Mates (EM).
 Electrical systems throughout older vessels were installed inside or adjacent to asbestos-insulated spaces.
-Electrician's Mates working in switchboard rooms, cable runs, and junction boxes were surrounded by asbestos insulation applied to surrounding systems.
-Electrical panels and circuit breakers in pre-1980 vessels sometimes incorporated asbestos arc-chutes and insulating components in the panel construction itself.
+Electrician's Mates working in switchboard rooms, cable runs, and junction boxes were surrounded by toxic insulation applied to surrounding systems.
+Electrical panels and circuit breakers in pre-1980 vessels sometimes incorporated ACM arc-chutes and insulating components in the panel construction itself.
+[10]

 The Veterans Mesothelioma Quick Reference at WikiMesothelioma [1] provides comprehensive data on military branch exposure profiles, VA benefit rates, and compensation options for veterans with asbestos-related diseases.